Human Anatomy and Physiology III

 Course Description:

-The second of a three-term sequence in-depth examination of human form and function.
-Includes the muscular, cardiovascular, lymphatic, immune, and respiratory systems.
+The third of a three-term sequence in-depth examination of human form and function.
+Includes the endocrine, digestive, urinary, and reproductive systems.
+Also includes an examination of metabolism, fluid & electrolyte balance, and genetics.

 Prerequisite: Placement into WR 115 (or higher), or completion of WR 090 (or higher); and completion of BI 232 within the last seven years; or consent of instructor.
 (All prerequisite courses must be completed with a grade of C or better.)